nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Most token standards specify logic that validates a transfer transaction and can either approve or reject a transfer.
 Such logic could validate who can perform a transfer, the transfer amount, and who can receive tokens.
-This standard calls such logic a *permission policy* or *permission behavior*.
+This standard calls such logic a *permission policy*.
 The FA2 standard defines the [default `transfer` permission policy](#default-transfer-permission-policy) that specify who can transfer tokens.
 The default policy allows transfers by either token owner (an account that holds token balance) or by an operator